guguji666666/GJS-Sentinel-Tips/logic apps/Disable on-prem AD account/readme.md

 iii.
 The playbook includes the "create hybrid automation job" action, which executes a PowerShell script against the on-prem DC to block the user.

 iv.
 User blocked in iii. above remains blocked even after subsequent `Azure AD connect` syncs with Azure cloud.

+## Deployment Steps

+Before you begin to review the pre-requisites of deploying a Hybrid Runbook Worker here: Deploy a Windows Hybrid Runbook Worker in Azure Automation | Microsoft Docs

+i.
+Create Automation Account

+ii.
+Deploy the Automation Hybrid Worker solution from the Azure Market place

+iii.
+Create a Hybrid Worker Group

+iv.
+Create a new PowerShell Runbook.

+v.
+Register the Hybrid Worker with Azure

+vi.
+Test the Runbook.

+vii.
+Deploy/build the Playbook.

+viii.
+Attach the Playbook to the relevant Analytics rule in Azure Sentinel.